yowainwright/developer-ci-benefits/README.md

 ## Talk Reference

-The list below contains references that were used in the construction of this document
+The list below contains references that were used in the construction of this document.

 ----

-### Slides/Docs
+### Docs

-Listed below are slides from the talk.
-The [Docs README](https://github.com/yowainwright/developer-ci-benefits/blob/master/docs/README.md) can be viewed for more slide/docs information.
+Listed below are docs for the talk.
+The [Docs README](https://github.com/yowainwright/developer-ci-benefits/blob/master/docs/README.md) can be viewed for more docs information.
+Each doc is used to construct the appropriate slides for each time this talk is presented.

 ----